Withdrawals via a liquidity provider move funds out of your managed accounts to your external bank account.

 What you will observe (illustration uses Scenario 1 — OpenFX swap give-up):

-A withdrawal.updated webhook fires alongside the terminal step.failed events, carrying the full updated Withdrawal object with the populated actual.* overlay.
+A withdrawal.updated webhook fires alongside the terminal step.failed events, carrying the full updated Withdrawal object.

-The USDT balance at the OpenFX ledger is available to use for a future rebalance or withdrawal.
+The USDT balance at the OpenFX ledger remains in your account and is available to use for a future rebalance or withdrawal.

 Example step.failed webhook on Step 1 (swap, never filled):